cerrigham/talent-academy-backend-java/data-structures/README.md

 Pass as parameter to the same method an aray of 10000 numbers (use Random utilityes) and execute it.
 What happens?

 ## 3
 Let's do some simple methods using set, list, and maps.
-Try to learn about their potencials and their utilities.
+Try to learn about their potencials and their usefulness.